 Sitting on these types of cushion does relieve the pressure on the sitting bones and the sciatic nerve as it passes through the piriformis.
 However, after one hour the sitting position becomes uncomfortable due to pressure on the pelvic floor.
 Also it is not very comfortable to use in the car.

-The Sciatic Pain Relief Cushion
+The Sciatic Pain Relief Cushion for Sciatica

 Obviously we are biased but here are the reasons we think The Sciatic Pain Relief Cushion is the best option for relieving sciatica symptoms while sitting.